Too many apps on your phone can clog up space. Some of the apps taking up your memory may be redundant. Others may be violating your privacy.

 But you can save time and money by using your camera.
 Fiddle with your smartphone’s image editing features, and you’ll be able to eliminate shadows, brush away smudges and get your documents picture-perfect in no time.
-If you’re new to the world of photo-editing, tap or click here to see how to enhance your favorite pictures.
+If you’re new to photo editing, tap or click here to see how to enhance your favorite pictures.

 By getting rid of scanning apps, you’ll be saving space in your phone and stopping a third party from potentially collecting your data.

 How long have you had your Facebook app?
-If it’s been a few years, this app could be eating up a huge chunk of space on your phone.
+If it’s been a few years, this app could consume considerable space on your phone.
 That’s because, over time, this app will connect with other programs in a complex web of data.